eNMS-automation/eNMS/docs/inventory/configuration_management.rst

 The frequency to which the poller runs is set to 3600 seconds by default.
 You can also enter the address of a remote Git repository: if such a repository is configured, eNMS will push all device configurations to this repository after the polling process has completed.

 .. note:: Note: For the Git push mechanism to work, you must ensure that git does not ask for credentials upon pushing to the remote Git repository.
-This is usually done by creating a SSH key and creating the public Git on the remote Git interface (Gitlab or Github).
+This is usually done by creating an SSH key and creating the public key on the remote Git interface (Gitlab or Github).

 Display the configuration
 -------------------------